Project 1

 Presentation

-Your presentation should generally follow the same structure as your write-up.
-Each team will have 5 7-10 minutes for their presentation, and each team member must speak (roughly equally) during this time.
+Your presentation should generally follow the same structure as your report.
+Each team will have 5 minutes for their presentation, and each team member must speak (roughly equally) during this time.
 Your presentation will be created using Quarto, which allows you to write slides using the same reproducible document structure you’re used to.

-Roughly I recommend 1 slide for introduction, 2 slides for Question 1, and 2 slides for Question 2.
+As a starting point, I recommend 1 slide for introduction, 2 slides for Question 1, and 2 slides for Question 2.
 You can imagine spending roughly one minute on each slide.
 You should feel free to have more (or fewer) slides.
 Your evaluation will be based on your content, professionalism (including sticking to time), and your performance during the Q&A (question and answer).

 Website

 Each of your projects will have a website that looks like this.
 You are not expected to change the styling of the website, but if you want to, you’ll need to edit the _quarto.yml file in your repo.
-Feel free to Google your way around it or ask on the discussion forum / office hours!
+Feel free to Google your way around it or ask on the discussion forum/office hours!

 Repo organization